ruslo/hunter/docs/overview/automatic.rst

 No dependencies in README
 =========================

-Build instructions from Hunter archive triggered automatically when ``hunter_add_package`` function called.
-Hence there is no need to specify dependencies in a raw ``README`` file like:
+Build instructions from the Hunter archive are triggered automatically when the ``hunter_add_package`` function called, hence there is no need to specify dependencies in a raw ``README`` file like:

 .. code-block:: none